 Waste management is a part of environmental management.
 Stahlwerk Annahütte strives to keep disposal costs constant in relation to production volume.
 As disposal costs (per ton) are on the rise, the recycling rate is being steadily increased.
 We incur disposal costs of no more than € 0.50 per ton of production volume.
 Our employees receive information on the subject of waste avoidance and reduction from various sources.
 For instance, topics are depicted on mission statements in a clearly understandable way.
-In addition, we report on waste avoidance initiatives in our employee magazine "Werksleben".
-For example, we have been doing without disposable dishes in our canteen since 2020.
+In addition, we report on waste avoidance initiatives in our intranet.
+For example, we have not used disposable dishes in our canteen since 2020 and have only used paper bags instead of aluminum foil for packaging baked goods since 2022.

-Steel scrap dominates the waste balance sheet with around 81 percent by volume, followed by scale with around 16 percent.
+Steel scrap dominates the waste balance sheet with around 84 percent by volume, followed by scale with around 14 percent.
 These materials are both generated in the production process.
 The steel scrap is transported by rail.
-56 percent by volume is directly returned to Lech-Stahlwerke; the remaining 44 percent are cut at Max Aicher Recycling GmbH before being then delivered to Lech-Stahlwerke, where the steel scrap is completely remelted with practically no loss of quality.
+43 percent by volume is directly returned to Lech-Stahlwerke; the remaining 57 percent are cut at Max

+Aicher Recycling GmbH before being then delivered to Lech-Stahlwerke, where the steel scrap is completely remelted with practically no loss of quality.

 Scale, which is produced in the rolling mill during the heating and processing of steel, is supplied as a feedstock to brickworks and the cement industry.
-In third place in terms of volume is untreated waste wood, at around 0.52 percent; this is used in the form of wood chips in industrial furnaces.
+In third place in terms of volume is untreated waste wood, at around 0.31 percent; this is used in the form of wood chips in industrial furnaces.
 Waste that cannot be recycled - such as waste wood, waste emulsion, or mixed municipal waste - is used to generate energy.
 Furnace linings and floursand-scale mixtures must be sent to landfill, while used chemicals and fats are sent to hazardous waste disposal.
 As the following table shows, only a relatively small amount of hazardous waste is still generated.